The Best Sleep Mask for Side Sleepers: Our Top Picks and Why

 Sleeping this way puts extra weight on your shoulders.
 Even if it's just one shoulder with a problem.
 Side sleeping means it’s highly possible you’ll unconsciously shift sides at one point (or more) during the night.
 So, there’s no pain-free guarantee.

-Why Reconsider Switching to Another Sleeping Position
+Why Reconsider Switching From Sleeping on Your Side to Another Position

 Unless your doctor says so, it’s unlikely (but not impossible) your side sleeping position is causing poor sleep quality.
 Apart from causing shoulder pains and not helping your sinus, it’s considered by experts a healthy way to sleep.
 Here’s why: